wp-plugins/1000grad-epaper/readme.txt

 == curl ==

-* CURL has to be installed / CURL muss auf dem Wordpress System installiert sein!
+* CURL has to be installed for uploading PDFs to server.
+* CURL muss auf dem Wordpress System installiert sein, um PDF-Dateien laden zu können.

-== curl ==
+== bugs ==

 This plugin may not work with a few plugins and themes.
-Feel free to contact us about these add-ons.
+Its a beta-version!
+Feel free to help us and send us information about your settings and add-ons.

 == Upgrade Notice ==

 We're going to release periodical updates.

 == Contact ==